 According to ClearCompany, 76% of employees think they don't have enough opportunities for career growth.
 This means that the majority of employees in America are not satisfied with their jobs regarding this aspect.

-In order to provide your employees with a satisfying experience, you need to develop a strategy that allows them to grow professionally within your organization.
+In order to ensure employee satisfaction, HR professionals develop a strategy that allows them to grow within your organization.
 The basic aspects of this strategy should cover:

 - Mentoring and coaching

 - Only by designing a strategy that includes these basic aspects can you make sure your employees are satisfied with the career path your company has to offer.